Bussiereg/fractol/README.md

 ## Features

 - **Fractal Generation**: Generate popular fractals such as Mandelbrot Set and Julia Set
-- **Interactive Visualization**: Zoom and explore fractals in real-time to discover their intricate details.
+- **Interactive Visualization**: Zoom in real-time to explore fractals, dynamically adjusting based on mouse position for detailed examination of specific areas.

 ## Installation